 Shakarpara, diamond-shaped sweet biscuits sprinkled with powdered sugar, are a common Diwali food in Maharashtra.
 A delicious treat that appeals to both young and old.

 Sandesh is a famous dessert in West Bengal and Odisha.
-People make a basic Sandesh using just sugar and milk.
-Alternatives to milk, like chhena or paneer, are used in more sophisticated recipes.
-Chenna takes the shape of fish, elephants, and conch shells after drying, squeezing, flavouring with fruit, and coloring.
-This sweet treat is stunning to look at and great to eat.
+There are a lot of variations of this popular Diwali sweet.
+This sweet treat is stunning to look at and great to eat too.
 You can get your favourite Sandesh on your Diwali train trip from IRCTC eCatering.

-A traditional dessert from North India, Rabdi (or rabri) is luscious, velvety, and utterly delicious.
-You can make rabri by adding cardamoms, saffron, and your preferred nuts and dried fruits to reduced milk.
+A traditional dessert from North India, Rabdi is luscious, velvety, and utterly delicious.
 This is a delicious delicacy reserved for celebrations and festivals like Diwali.
 It’s obvious why this dessert should be part of train trip Diwali celebrations!

 Rajasthani Barfi, as the name suggests, is a traditional sweet delicacy from Rajasthan and is incredibly tasty.
 Besan barfi is another name for this.
 You can get this sweet delicacy or order any Diwali sweets and Diwali food in train and get it directly at your train seat with IRCTC eCatering website or Food on Track app.